LDiekena/LDiekena/README.md

-- 👋 Hi, I’m @LDiekena
+- 👋 Hi, I’m Lara Diekena
 - 👀 I’m interested in GitHub Education!
 <!---
 LDiekena/LDiekena is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.